Historical Accuracy (Q&A):Was James Keene a star high school football player?

 James Keene's friendship with Vincent "The Chin" Gigante hampered his efforts to spend time with Larry Hall.

-"Without Tricia Reitler's body, I did not accomplish my assignment," Keene states in the book, "and I didn't know what [the prosecutor] Beaumont was going to do about that."
+"Without Tricia Reitler's body, I did not complete my mission," Keene states in the book, "and I didn't know what [the prosecutor] Beaumont was going to do about that."
+Despite not getting the location, he did complete much of his mission by getting the confessions out of Hall, who admitted to killing Reitler and Jessica Roach.

-Did James Keene see Larry Hall with a map that possibly revealed the locations of his alleged victims' bodies?Yes.
-Following James "Jimmy" Keene's conversation with Larry DeWayne Hall about the murder of 19-year-old Tricia Reitler, Keene discovered Hall in the prison workshop with a map that had numerous red dots scattered all over it.
+Did James Keene see Larry Hall with a map that possibly revealed the areas where his alleged victims' bodies were located?Yes.
+Not long after James "Jimmy" Keene's conversation with Larry DeWayne Hall about the murder of 19-year-old Tricia Reitler, Keene discovered Hall in the prison workshop with a map that had numerous red dots scattered all over it.
 Keene also noticed 10 to 15 little wooden falcons lined up on the table.
 Each falcon had the dimensions of a "good-sized chess piece."
 Keene asked Hall about their significance.
 Hall responded, "They watch over the dead, Jimmy."
 Keene quickly concluded that the red dots were the locations where Larry Hall had buried his victims.

 Larry's participation in a reenactment helped police put him in the vicinity of Jessica Roach's murder.